koppa96/linq-extensions/README.md

 }
 ```
 This line is very important since this runs the code that adds the new methods to the prototype of the builtin collections.
 You can use `require()` in node js when writing JavaScript code.

+## Extension method documentations
+For the documentations please visit the wiki page of the repository.